25ml Vodka (Raspberry works well)

 50ml Pineapple Juice

-The French Martini is probably just about a modern classic.
-By this we mean yes its modern but is it a classic.
-It’s hugely popular that’s for sure and could be grouped in with the Disco Cocktail category (think Cosmopolitan, Sex On The Beach and Pina Coladas).
-It was said to be invented in New York at one of famous restauranteur Keith McNallys venues in the 1980’s, after which it appeared for certain on the menu of his SoHo haunt Balthazar.
+It’s hugely popular that’s for sure and could be grouped in with the Disco Cocktail category (think Cosmopolitan, Sex On The Beach and Pina Colada).
+It was said to be invented in New York at one of famous restauranteur Keith McNally’s venues in the 1980’s, after which it appeared for certain on the menu of his SoHo haunt Balthazar.

 As you would expect, the French Martini recipe made its way across the pond to London and became a stalwart cocktail of the ’90s and 2000s in a great many bars including the Met Bar and The Living Room chain.